Mar2200/alx-system_engineering-devops/0x02-shell_redirections/README.md

- Display the number of lines that contain the pattern “bin” in the file /etc/passwd
+a script that lists all the files with a .gif extension in the current directory and all its sub-directories